ElliceNels/fourohfour/tests/penetration_test_report.md

 - Used Wireshark to monitor network traffic and verify that transmitted requests were encrypted
 - Captured network packets during sign up and login
 - Analyzed transmission protocol (HTTPS/TLS)
+- Attempted to send to http??

 **Findings**:
+- Login and signup requests could be intercepted, but their contents were unreadable

 **Protection Mechanisms in Place**:
+- SSL/TLS communication over HTTPS is enforced by the server.

 #### Test Case: File Content Protection
 **Description**: Analyzed file content handling and storage.